Access the MongoDB instance on your MUP (Meteor UP) deployment using a GUI explorer

 A pneumonic device helps us remember something seemingly abstract by giving it a familiar context.
 For instance in order to remember the planets in order from closest to furthest from the sun you could use the handy "My Very Educated Mother Just Served Us Nectarines".

-When I first learned Vim I just spent a couple hours . . .
+When I first learned Vim I just . . .

 Posted in: vim